All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Check your GLP-1 eligibility

-Use our free BMI Calculator to see if you may qualify for physician-supervised GLP-1 therapy.
+Use our free BMI Calculator to see if you may qualify for provider-reviewed GLP-1 therapy.

 Try the BMI Calculator →

 Check the pharmacy's license.
 Look up the pharmacy on the state board of pharmacy's website where the pharmacy claims to be located.
 The license should be active with no disciplinary actions.
-If you cannot find the pharmacy in the state database, it may not be licensed.
+If you can't find the pharmacy in the state database, it may not be licensed.

 Verify the prescribing provider.
 Your medication should come with a prescription from a named, licensed provider.
 Look up that provider on their state's medical board website.
 Confirm their license is active and in good standing.